To choose the best options when you can’t pay your debts, you must first assess your financial situation. Start by doing the following:

+Secured debt.
 Secured debt, such as mortgages or car loans, give the creditor special rights to collect from property that you have pledged as collateral for the loan.
 If you don’t pay a secured debt, the lender can take steps to collect from the pledged property through foreclosure or repossession.
 (To learn more, read What Is Secured Debt?)

+Unsecured debt.
 Unsecured debt, such as most credit card debts, generally require the creditor to file a lawsuit against you and obtain a judgment before it can take drastic collection action such as garnishing your wages or bank account or placing liens against real estate.
 (To learn more, read What Is Unsecured Debt?)

-Depending on the type of debt you owe and the exemption laws available to you, your income may be protected from creditors in whole or part.
-To find out whether your income is at risk or to what extent, see the Nolo’s Wage Garnishments and Attachments.
+Depending on the type of debt you owe and the exemption laws available to you, your income might be protected from creditors in whole or part.
+(To find out whether your income is at risk or to what extent, see Nolo’s Wage Garnishments and Attachments area.)

 Here are some options to consider.

 Debt consolidation loans.
-If your situation is caused by high credit card payments, you may be able to alleviate your burden by taking out a debt consolidation loan at a lower interest rate to pay off all of your credit cards.
-To learn more, see Debt Consolidation: Pros and Cons.
+If your situation is caused by high credit card payments, you might be able to alleviate your burden by taking out a debt consolidation loan at a lower interest rate to pay off all of your credit cards.
+(To learn more, see Debt Consolidation: Pros and Cons.)

 Negotiate with creditors.
-You may be able to get some relief by negotiating with your creditors directly.
+You might be able to get some relief by negotiating with your creditors directly.
 Different types of debt have different options.
-You can reduce or temporarily suspend mortgage payments under the government modification programs, or lower your credit card payments or interest rates by reaching an agreement with your credit card lender.
+You might be able to reduce or temporarily suspend mortgage payments with a forbearance or loan modification, or lower your credit card payments or interest rates by reaching an agreement with your credit card lender.
 You don’t need a debt settlement agent to contact your credit card lender for you.
 For more details, see Strategies for Negotiating With Creditors.

 Apply for a student loan flexible payment plan.
 If you can’t make your student loan payments, there are a variety of options available to you.
 In most instances, you need to take action before you fall too far behind.
 The options differ based on the type of loan you have.
 Consolidation might help but it might also limit your options.
-Contact your lender and read Options for Repaying Student Loans to learn more.
+Contact your lender or servicer and read Student Loan Repayment Plans to learn more.

-When you are in a difficult financial situation, you are particularly vunerable to debt relief scams or collection tricks.
-To find out more about what to avoid, see Why You Should Avoid Debt Settlement Companies and What to Avoid When You Need Money and Debt Settlement and Negotiating with Creditors.
+When you're in a difficult financial situation, you're particularly vulnerable to debt relief scams or collection tricks.
+To find out more about what to avoid, see Why You Should Avoid Debt Settlement Companies and What to Avoid When You Need Money.